 These are iron, zinc, calcium, vitamin D, riboflavin,

 Zinc is also essential to ensure optimal athletic performance and is absorbed slowly by the body.
 Low levels of zinc can affect performance levels.
-Adequate intake of legumes, grains, cereals, and nuts can ensure normal zinc levels.
+Good legumes, grains, cereals, and nuts intake can ensure normal zinc levels.

 Calcium is another mineral essential for bone health.
 Its absorption is slow in fruits and vegetables compared to dairy products.
 Its deficiency can lead to various complications and reduce athletic performance.
 Various foods like kale and broccoli are good for calcium.